saifuluvs-eng/StockPortfolio/docs/repo-audit.md

 ## Next steps

 1. Deduplicate and clean up the layout module, then rerun `npm run check` to verify most duplicate identifier errors vanish.
-2. Address the typing regressions (HOC, toasts, shared scanner types, alert variant, auth helper).
+2. Address the typing regressions (HOC, toasts, shared scanner types, auth helper).
 This should reduce the TypeScript error count dramatically.
-3. Update the high-potential and watchlist pages for React Query v5 and strict typing, then re-run the TypeScript check until it passes.
+3. Update the watchlist pages for React Query v5 and strict typing, then re-run the TypeScript check until it passes.
 4. Add the missing `uuid` dependency (or replace with `crypto.randomUUID`) and patch any npm vulnerabilities.
 5. Once the build is green, perform manual smoke tests for authentication, scanner interactions, watchlist management, and toast notifications to ensure fixes did not break existing UX flows.